Skip to main content

 Software Plan: Starter | Growth | Pro

 The Thermal Printer T3180 is an optional external printer for the Point of Sale solution.
-The Thermal Printer T3180 is compatible with the Tablet A3700, Mini Station A3700P, and the Station L1400.
+The Thermal Printer T3180 offers fast printing and a user-friendly design.
+It supports English language printing only.

 What's in the box?